Genetic Engineering

 Delivering new therapeutics to market successfully requires scalable manufacturing processes that have been optimized with cost in mind, as higher production prices will limit patient access.

 However, building robust processes and analytical methods while working with a relatively new drug modality is challenging.
-This is compounded by the fact that the production of advanced therapies like gene editing technologies will cost significantly more than conventional biologics such as monoclonal antibodies (mAbs).
+This is compounded by the fact that the production of advanced therapies like genome editing technologies will cost significantly more than conventional biologics such as monoclonal antibodies (mAbs).

 By working with contract development and manufacturing organizations (CDMOs) with extensive experience in viral vector manufacturing, drug developers can be assured that processes have been built with consideration to scalability and cost.
 As a result, critical new therapies can be delivered to a broader patient population faster.